 My observations from successful CRM initiatives suggest that success can be, in part attributed to the ability to strategically manage the various aspects of CRM within the context of your organizations broader business direction.
 Based on our experiences, we suggest organizations consider the following points when developing and deploying a CRM initiative:

 - Create a strategic CRM vision.
 Buying the latest and greatest CRM software application or developing the slickest e-commerce site will not solve your CRM challenges.
-While technology certainly plays a major role in supporting the success of CRM, CRM is really a strategic initiative.
+While technology certainly plays a significant role in supporting the success of CRM, CRM is a strategic initiative.
 It's a way of doing business, not just a way of managing information.
 As such, a CRM initiative will be most successful if an organization has a clear vision for how it wants to deliver value to its customers.

 - Avoid the cookie-cutter technology approach to CRM.
-Every business has a unique way in which it deals with its customers, and while there are many technological CRM solutions that designed for your particular industry, virtually all will need customization to address your specific organizational needs to build loyalty with your customers.
+Every business has a unique way in which it deals with its customers, and while many technological CRM solutions designed for your particular industry, virtually all will need customization to address your specific organizational needs to build loyalty with your customers.
 The goal with CRM is to differentiate your business from your competitors.
-If everyone uses the same technology or software application without customization, there's no significant competitive differentiation and you've gained little from your investment.
+If everyone uses the same technology or software application without customization, there's no significant competitive differentiation, and you've gained little from your investment.
 Make sure the application purchased meets the needs of the organization.

 - Manage the number of cooks in the kitchen.
 The complexities of CRM may require working with multiple vendors on various aspects of the initiative.
 Often the efforts of the vendors are uncoordinated and result in "finger-pointing," which inevitably occurs when something goes wrong.
-For example, depending on the organization's needs, there may be a systems integrator; a contact management or sales force automation software application vendor, a campaign management software vendor, and maybe an analytical software vendor.
-Each of these vendors will have specific needs, such as specific data structures, data and system processes, data needs-for implementation, but how can an organization ensure that these needs are aligned to effectively and efficiently enable the CRM initiative?
+For example, depending on the organization's needs, there may be a systems integrator; a contact management or sales force automation software vendor, a campaign management software vendor, and maybe an analytical software vendor.
+Each of these vendors will have specific needs, such as particular data structures, data, and system processes, data needs-for implementation, but how can an organization ensure that these needs are aligned to effectively and efficiently enable the CRM initiative?

 Best practices suggest that the way to ensure success with multiple vendors is to:

 - Identify and hire a prime contractor as the lead project manager.
-One of the vendors should be charged with the primary responsibility for ensuring that all of the applications work together properly.
-In some cases, the prime contractor could be a consultant; in others it could be a systems integrator.
+One of the vendors should be charged with the primary responsibility for ensuring that all of the applications work together correctly.
+In some cases, the prime contractor could be a consultant; in others, it could be a systems integrator.
 However, it's often best to hire an independent, neutral party to serve as the prime contractor or project manager to manage and coordinate the overall project.

 - Develop an integrated project plan.
 A project plan, which incorporates the critical tasks and milestones of all vendors, is a necessity.
 In many cases, there are significant dependencies between vendors that may go un-checked if not combined with the overall plan.

 - Engage all vendors in ongoing communication.
 All vendors involved in the project should receive weekly project status reports, as well as participate in weekly team meets.
-This will help avoid miss-communication as the project progresses.
+Overcommunicating will help avoid miss-communication as the project progresses.

 There are many challenges and issues to address when managing a CRM initiative.
 Addressing the factors here alone may not ensure success.
 However, if you keep these at the forefront of your initiative, you will have the ammunition you need to overcome many major contributors to CRM failure.